pareto-xyz/tutela-app/README.md

 3. Adding anonymity set scoring for Tornado Cash pools
 4. Providing transaction by transaction reveal data (studying anonymity over time)
 5. Identifying, testing and implementing Tornado Cash Specific Heuristics:
-    1. **Transactions between deposit and withdrawal addresses** from a specific TC pool
-    2. **Linking equal value deposits and withdrawals to specific deposit and withdrawal addresses** - if there are multiple (say 12) deposit transactions coming from a deposit address and later there are 12 withdraw transactions to the same withdraw address, then we could link all these deposit transactions to the withdraw transactions
+    1. **Linking equal value deposits and withdrawals to specific deposit and withdrawal addresses** - if there are multiple (say 12) deposit transactions coming from a deposit address and later there are 12 withdraw transactions to the same withdraw address, then we could link all these deposit transactions to the withdraw transactions
-    3. **Careless TC anonymity mining** - anonymity mining is a clever way to incentivize users to participate in mixing.
+    2. **Careless TC anonymity mining** - anonymity mining is a clever way to incentivize users to participate in mixing.
 However, if users carelessly claim their Anonymity Points (AP) or Tornado tokens, then they can reduce their anonymity set.
 For instance, if a user withdraws their earned AP tokens to a deposit address, then we can approximate the maximum time a user has left their funds in the mixing pool.
 This is because users can only claim AP and TORN tokens after deposit transactions that were already withdrawn.
-    4. **Profiling deposit and withdrawal addresses** - collect and analyze the behaviour of all addresses that have interacted with Tornado cash pools
+    3. **Profiling deposit and withdrawal addresses** - collect and analyze the behaviour of all addresses that have interacted with Tornado cash pools
-    5. **Wallet fingerprinting** - different wallets work in different ways.
+    4. **Wallet fingerprinting** - different wallets work in different ways.
 We have several ideas on how we can distinguish between them.
 It will allow us to further fragment the anonymity sets of withdraw transactions.

 ### Technical Summary